 Trump could make inroads by offering to assist Honduras, Mexico, and other nations in setting up free zones, run by competent U.S. officials.
 In fact, Mexico has already announced that it intends to implement free zones in its northern border area.
 New York University economist Paul Romer has proposed a similar concept involving what he calls “charter cities,” and he was able to get Honduras within an inch of amending its constitution to try the solution.

 While Romer’s attempt didn’t bear fruit, it shows that there is some political will to find creative solutions that could fix South America’s financial and migratory woes.
-Maybe it would be an idea for the Trump administration to breathe some life into these innovative ideas as part of an effort to stem the tide of illegal immigration?We value your comments!
-Please weigh in on our comment section below.
+Maybe it would be an idea for the Trump administration to breathe some life into these innovative ideas as part of an effort to stem the tide of illegal immigration?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com